 Ranking the films of Wes Anderson may seem a somewhat futile task considering the manifold merits inherent in the director’s extraordinary oeuvre, but it’s a task we’ve taken on all the same.
 The highly scientific ranking system employed in this feature involved months of preparation and a secret ballot which canvased the opinions of WA fans over five continents – The Anvers Island Wesfriends of Antartica (AIWOA) could sadly not be reached for comment.
-And so, for your delectation, here are Wes Anderson’s eight feature films ranked from great to greatest…
+And so, for your delectation, here are Wes Anderson’s nine feature films ranked from great to greatest…

 Why is The Darjeeling Limited the runt of the litter?
 Owen Wilson, Adrien Brody and Jason Schwartzman as estranged brothers, (Francis, Peter and Jack) attempting to bond during a train trip is not an inherently flawed conceit.
 Francis slipping laminated daily itineraries under his brothers’ doors is a brilliant, enduring joke that highlights how in families one person’s source of solemn importance is another’s pinnacle of ridiculousness.
 The film’s undoing is that by setting the action in India, as opposed to a fictional India-inspired location, it makes frivolous use of the country and its customs.